moyu-ENV/moyu-ENV.github.io/README.md

 # Research interests
-Coastal ecosystems are vital for climate risk mitigation and adaptation, yet these ecosystems themselves are among the most vulnerable to the impacts of climate change.
-My research centres on the question: **How does the resilience of these ecosystems to climate change affect their functioning under such pressures?** I am also passionate about developing new Earth and data science methodologies to deepen our understanding of coastal ecosystem dynamics and their functions at regional and global scales.
+Natural ecosystems are vital for climate risk mitigation and adaptation, yet are themselves highly vulnerable to the impacts of climate change.
+My research centres on the question: **How does the resilience of these ecosystems to climate change affect their functioning under such pressures?** I focus particularly on extreme weather events such as storms, which are difficult to capture through in situ observations.
+By leveraging advanced remote sensing and data science techniques, I analyse historical events worldwide to advance our understanding of coastal ecosystem dynamics and their functioning.

 ---
  # Research highlights